hannah-eichelsdoerfer/hannah-eichelsdoerfer/README.md

 I'm Hannah, a **full-stack** developer.
 <br>
 <br>
-Currently working for the german startup [Con Cubo](https://www.con-cubo.com/) and studying a Masters of Information Technology at [Griffith University](https://www.griffith.edu.au/study/engineering-it-aviation/information-technology?location=intl&level=pgrd&pathway=nsl), where I also work with the [App Factory](https://app-factory.com.au/), a student enterprise for high achieving students.
+Currently studying a Masters of Information Technology at [Griffith University](https://www.griffith.edu.au/study/engineering-it-aviation/information-technology?location=intl&level=pgrd&pathway=nsl), where I work with the [App Factory](https://app-factory.com.au/), a student enterprise for high achieving students while also working for the german startup [Con Cubo](https://www.con-cubo.com/).
 Constantly expanding my skills through diving deeper into the different languages and working on my own projects which you can see here or on my [Portfolio](https://www.hannaheich.me).
 <br>
 <br>